s-a-63/Skill-Gap-Detector/readme.md

-# AI-Powered Career Skill Gap Detector🚀
+# AI-Powered Career Skill Gap Detector

 A sophisticated full-stack career development platform built with the **MERN stack** and **Google Gemini AI**, featuring a high-fidelity UI enhanced using **Lovable**.
 This application automates the process of identifying professional skill gaps and provides users with a data-driven roadmap to achieve industry readiness.

 ---

-## 🌟 Key Features
+## Key Features

 -  **AI Requirement Extraction**
   Integrated Google Gemini AI to parse unstructured job descriptions into structured technical requirement lists.